 Table Two shows that Māori and Pacific people have a higher rate of ACEI or ARB use at a younger age however there are data to showing Māori and Pacific people have significantly higher rates of end-stage renal disease.
 A recent publication found Māori and Pacific people have a relative risk of 6.48 for developing end stage renal disease due to type 2 diabetes when compared to other New Zealanders.

 Complications – admissions for diabetic ketoacidosis and hypoglycaemia varied by age

 Note data from 2011 is presented for these indicators as they were not affected by the update to the VDR.

-Nationally, admissions to hospital for diabetic ketoacidosis were ten-fold higher in those aged 0–24 years.
-In contrast, admissions for hypoglycaemia were highest in those aged 65 years and over.
+Nationally, the rate of admissions to hospital for diabetic ketoacidosis were at least ten-fold higher in those aged 0–24 years.
+Whilst the count of admissions for hypoglycaemia were highest in those aged 65 years and over, the rate was highest in the youngest age group.
 The numbers in each age group were too low to report by DHB.